rshernan/MVC-pattern-pill/README.md

  MVC Pattern Pill

-_This proyect is a little project to learn how to implement the Model View Controller(MVC) architecture in a proyect developed in PHP_
+_This project is a little project to learn how to implement the Model View Controller(MVC) architecture in a proyect developed in PHP_

 ## Starting 🚀